 The vulnerability countermeasure information database JVN iPedia (http://jvndb.jvn.jp/) is endeavoring to become a comprehensive database where vulnerability countermeasure information for software products used in Japan is gathered and IT users can easily access the information.
 JVN iPedia has collected and conducted translations on the vulnerability countermeasure information made public by (1) domestic software developers, (2) JVN(*1), a vulnerability information portal site, and (3) NVD(*2), a vulnerability information database run by NIST(*3).
 JVN iPedia has continued to make these information available to the public since April 25, 2007.

-~Vulnerability information stored in JVN iPedia now surpasses 12,000~
+~Vulnerability information stored in JVN iPedia is now over 38,000~

-Among the vulnerability information registered to the Japanese version of JVN iPedia for the 4th quarter of 2011 (October 1 to December 31, 2011), those gathered from domestic developers are 1 case (127 cumulative cases from the launch of JVN iPedia), 205 cases are from JVN (1,570 cumulative cases), and 1,111 cases from NVD (10,993 cumulative cases), bringing a quarterly total to 1,317 cases (12,690 cumulative cases).
-The number of vulnerability information registered increased by two and a half times compared to the 3rd Quarter and now surpasses 12,000 (See Table 1, Figure 1).
+Among the vulnerability information registered to the Japanese version of JVN iPedia for the 4th quarter of 2012 (October 1 to December 31, 2012), those gathered from domestic developers are 4 cases (139 cumulative cases from the launch of JVN iPedia), 98 cases from JVN (2,412 cumulative cases), and 7,154 cases from NVD (35,548 cumulative cases), bringing a quarterly total to 7,256 (38,099 cumulative cases).
+The total number of vulnerability information registered is now over 38,000 (See Table 1, Figure 1).

-As for the English version of JVN iPedia, none was gathered from domestic developers (125 cumulative cases) and 35 from JVN (595 cumulative cases), making a quarterly total to 35 cases (720 cumulative cases).
+As for the English version of JVN iPedia, 4 were gathered from domestic developers (139 cumulative cases) and 25 from JVN (707 cumulative cases), making a quarterly total to 29 cases (846 cumulative cases).

 |Information Source||Registered Cases||Cumulative Cases|